Thorsten Quandt: Research fields

-In an interdisciplinary project on the analysis of social bots and their use in online propaganda, Quandt and colleagues develop computer-supported and automatic identification methods.
+In an interdisciplinary project on the analysis of social bots and their use in online propaganda, Quandt and colleagues developed computer-supported and automatic identification methods.
 During the project, they observed the German elections 2017.
 The team identified attempts at manipulating the public, including an unsuccessful Twitter attack on the electoral debate between chancellor Merkel and the social-democrat Schulz.
 The attackers were identified by journalists as a right-wing extremist group called Reconquista Germanica.